 William Dunlap writes that Miller's talents were never recognized and that financial difficulties compelled him to turn to goldbeating before his death in 1819.
 A dated portrait in wax from that year indicates, however, that he did not give up portraiture entirely.

 Miller seems to have aspired to recognition as a sculptor of historical figures and prominent contemporaries, but he is better remembered for his small profile portrait reliefs in wax, which he made in his effort to earn a living.
 Twenty-three portrait waxes by Miller have been described.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Dunlap, William.
 History of the Rise and Progress of the Arts of Design in the United States.
 2 vols.
 1834.
 Reprint.
 New York, 1969: 2:263.